21Kenobi/MovieData/README.md

 You can download the Excel dashboard that I created for analyzing movie data from the following link: [Movies Data Dashboard.xlsx](https://github.com/user-attachments/files/16405707/Movies.Data.Dashboard.xlsx).
 This dashboard provides a comprehensive view of various metrics, including box office revenue, ROI, and budget information.
 It features interactive elements like filters for genres and directors, charts displaying trends over time, and tables highlighting the most and least profitable movies, as well as top actors by box office revenue.
 The dashboard was designed to facilitate easy exploration and analysis of the movie data, making it a valuable tool for gaining insights into the film industry.

+### Summary
+This project explores movie performance data from 2012 to 2016, focusing on revenue, budgets, and ROI.
+Using an interactive Excel dashboard, it provides:

+ - Comprehensive Analysis: Visualizations of key metrics such as box office revenue, budget, and ROI.
+ - Data-Driven Insights: Identifies top-performing genres, profitable movies, and influential directors.
+ - Enhanced Understanding: Reveals trends and patterns in movie performance over time.
+Respectfully,
+Oleksandr Stolnyi